hwray/PaintStageVR/README.md

 ## Instructions

 * The first player to join the game is the **Director.** He or she can paint objects / environments and arrange props to help set the scene for the miniature Actors.
-    * Use thick brush strokes to sketch out an environment for the stage, then progress to thinner strokes to create environmental details and props for your Actors.
-    * Complete the scene by grabbing and dragging a variety of static geometry or animated assets to use as props.
     * As the scene plays out, you can grab the spotlight overhead to adjust its position and intensity - perfect for dimming the lights during scene changes, or focusing the spotlight on a dramatic performance!

-* All players after the first player are miniature **Actors.** They can explore the environment created by the Director and help act out the scene using VR motion controls (or 2D keyboard/mouse controls).
+* All players after the first player are miniature **Actors.** Actors appear at 1/10 scale atop the "stage," where they can explore the environment created by the Director and interact with the scene using VR motion controls (or 2D keyboard/mouse controls).
-	* Actors appear at 1/10 scale atop the "stage", around chest-height of the Director.
-	* Explore the stage created
-    * Actors also have the ability to paint and move objects.
-They can help the Director fill in the small details of the stage environment, interact with objects the Director places on stage, or paint their own props on the fly.

 * Each player has their own randomized paint palette, as well as a selection of static and animated assets that they can grab and move within the scene.
     * All players, paint strokes, props, and lights are replicated over the network in real-time using Socket.io.
 The scene is completely shared, allowing players to play and create together in real time.